phronmophobic/membrane/docs/tutorial.md

 #### :key-event
 :key-event [key scancode action mods]

 `key` corresponds to a keyboard key. `key-event` is a lower level event compared to `key-press` and will not try to "interpret" the key pressed and only report which key on the keyboard was pressed.
 The `key` value may vary across graphics backends.
-For skia, `key` will correspond to the glfw keys found at https://www.glfw.org/docs/latest/group__keys.html.
+For java2d, `key` will correspond to the glfw keys found at https://www.glfw.org/docs/latest/group__keys.html.

 `scancode` The scancode is unique for every key, regardless of whether it has a key token.
 Scancodes are platform-specific but consistent over time, so keys will have different scancodes depending on the platform but they are safe to save to disk.
 `action` one of :press, :repeat, :release, or :unknown if the underlying platform documentation has lied.